jstanfordjohnson/Markov-Decision-Processes/README.md

 The data and code to run this MDP is located here: https://github.com/jstanfordjohnson/Markov-Decision-Processes/blob/master/mdp.py

 The code is run using Python.
 The following Python libraries must be installed:
-..*import sklearn as sk
+  * import sklearn as sk
-import scipy as sp
+  * import scipy as sp
 import pandas as pd
 import numpy as np
 import math